contactandyc/another-c-library/website/ebook/ac-mapreduce2/index.md

 $ ./input_data_2 --dir .. --ext md
 [ERROR] Command line arguments don't match (c,txt != md) - (use --new-args?)

-Find all words ending in .h, .c, and .md and sort by frequency descending.
+Find all tokens ending in .h, .c, and .md and sort by frequency descending.

 --dir <dir> - directory to scan